ic-Solutions/advantage-seniors/_pages/homecare.md

 ---
 layout: default
 title: Homecare for seniors
 description: When you feel the need for a professional care giver for your loved one, you start the journey by finding the best home care service provider.
-AdvantAGE Seniors bangalore is the best elder Geriatric Care Facility.
+AdvantAGE Seniors elder care services in bangalore is the best elder Geriatric Care Facility.
 image: /images/servicebg.jpg
 redirect_from: /homecare.html
 permalink: /homecare/